 Delivering the NDSS

 The NDSS has an established network of state and territory NDSS Agents to assist in the delivery of the NDSS.
-NDSS Access Points also assist in delivering the NDSS and are located in all states and territories.
+NDSS Access Points assist in delivering NDSS products and are located in all states and territories.
 Access points are mainly located in community pharmacies.

 NDSS support services are available through NDSS Agents.
-To find out more about support services available from the NDSS go to the Support Services section of this website or call our Infoline.
+To find out more about support services available from the NDSS go to the Support Services section of this website or call our Helpline.

 You can obtain NDSS products through NDSS Access Points in all states and territories.
 To find out more about NDSS products, go to the Product and Supply section of this website.
-To find your local access point, call our Infoline or use our Online Services Directory at osd.ndss.com.au.
+To find your nearest Access Point, call our Helpline or use our Online Services Directory at osd.ndss.com.au.